-INSTRUCTOR: Randy Freeman
+INSTRUCTOR: Prof. Randy Freeman

 OBJECTIVES: Students will learn a variety of methods for analyzing the structure and behavior of nonlinear feedback systems.
 They will also learn basic design techniques including feedback linearization, feedback passivation, Lyapunov design, backstepping, and forwarding.

-PREREQUISITES: prior or concurrent registration in EECS 410 or equivalent; a previous course in linear feedback systems (such as EECS 360) is desirable
+PREREQUISITES: Prior or concurrent registration in EECS 410 or equivalent; a previous course in linear feedback systems (such as EECS 360) is desirable

-REQUIRED TEXTS: none
+REQUIRED TEXTS: None